arangodb/docs-hugo/site/content/3.12/aql/functions/_index.md

 menuTitle: Functions
 weight: 30
 description: >-
-  AQL supports functions to allow more complex computations.
-Functions can be called at any query position where an expression is allowed.
+  AQL supports functions to allow more complex computations and they can be called at any query position where an expression is allowed
 archetype: chapter
 ---
-AQL supports functions to allow more complex computations.
-Functions can be called at any query position where an expression is allowed.
-The general function call syntax is:
+The general function call syntax is the following:

 ```aql
 FUNCTIONNAME(arguments)
 ```

-where `FUNCTIONNAME` is the name of the function to be called, and `arguments` is a comma-separated list of function arguments.
+`FUNCTIONNAME` is the name of the function to be called, and `arguments` is a comma-separated list of function arguments.
 If a function does not need any arguments, the argument list can be left empty.
-However, even if the argument list is empty the parentheses around it are still mandatory to make function calls distinguishable from variable names.
+However, even if the argument list is empty, the parentheses around it are still mandatory to make function calls distinguishable from variable names.

 Some example function calls: